SilentSarah/ft_malloc/README.md

 ## Guide
 ***Warning:***
-    Make sure to change to name of the author and email in 42's Header.
+    Make sure to change the name of the author and email in 42's Header.

 ft_malloc relies on a list of types to achieve different goals.